ossf/scorecard-action/README.md

 ![image](/images/install02.png)

-Note: if you have aleady configured other code scanning tools, your UI will look different than shown above.
+Note: if you have already configured other code scanning tools, your UI will look different than shown above.
 Instead, click "Code Scanning Alerts" on the left side of the page.

 ![image](/images/installb1.png)